zexa/technical-exercise/README.md

 ## What would I have done differently in prod
 * Optimized more
   * See TODO comments
-* Separated tests into a separate tests folder
 * Implement caching
   * Less API calls to funtranslate and pokeapi
   * Faster